 What they got right with the Eton FR360

 The radio picks up AM and FM frequencies, as well as the 7 NOAA weather bands.
-The radio gets decent reception with the built in antenna, but it can be greatly increased by holding the antenna up to a metal structure.
+The radio gets decent reception with the built-in antenna, but it can be greatly increased by holding the antenna up to a metal structure.
 The headphone jack lets you listen quietly with your own earpiece.
 You can also use the auxiliary input for more audio devices if needed.
-The USB charger is clutch in situations where you need to charge your phone or other electronic device.
-The 3 LED light puts out adequate light, and the flashing red LED option is good for locating the FR360 with less power consumption.
+The USB charger is clutch in situations where you need to charge your phone or another electronic device.
+The 3 LED lights puts out adequate light, and the flashing red LED option is good for locating the FR360 with less power consumption.

 What they got wrong with the Eton FR360